You need a 2D character that has 8-directional movement, including animation.

 To choose which animation to play, we need to get the mouse direction and map it to this same range of

-stepify() to snap this to the closest multiple of 45° (
+snappedf() to snap the angle of the mouse vector to the closest multiple of 45° (

 PI/4 radians), and we have: